Coordination Model

 Board scanning

-Each member has a board scanner hat that runs at the start of every loop cycle:
+Each member has a board-scanner skill (auto-injected into the coordinator) that runs at the start of every loop cycle:

 - Query GitHub issues for status labels matching the member's role